juju/docs/src/en/reference-constraints.md

-Title: Constraints
+Title: Juju constraints
-TODO:  Review required.
-In particular, the top section is too wordy.
+TODO:  Add constraints info for Oracle and Rackspace
+       Confirm/explain: different clouds also dictate constraints that would conflict with other clouds and cannot be used in combination.
+       Rethink: Cloud difference section (include examples of things that work?)

 # Constraints

 Constraints set limits on the possible instances that may be started by Juju commands.
 They are usually passed as a flag to commands that provision a new machine (such as bootstrap, deploy, and add-machine).
 See [using constraints](charms-constraints.html) for how to specify these in a deployment.

 Each constraint defines a minimum acceptable value for a characteristic of a